 - Domestic criminal trespass as defined in G.S.
 14-134.3.

-Any person who commits second degree murder shall be punished as a Class B1 felon, except that a person who commits second degree murder shall be punished as a Class B2 felon in situations caused by the ingestion of such substance caused the death of the user.
-This related to the Drug distribution statute mentioned above.
+Any person who commits second-degree murder shall be punished as a Class B1 felon, except that a person who commits second-degree murder shall be punished as a Class B2 felon in situations caused by the ingestion of such substance caused by the death of the user.
+This is related to the Drug distribution statute mentioned above.

 – or –